A Water-Based Lunar Architecture

 Habitats at the Moon, whether on the surface or in orbit, need to be safe, reliable, lightweight, spacious and able to shelter us from the radiation and dust of the harsh lunar environment.
 Inflatable "softgoods” technologies outperform traditional metal structures, including better radiation protection, higher strength, lower cost and the ability to launch tightly packed then expand on the surface.

-Inflatble habitat resting on the Moon's surface
+Inflatble habitats resting on the Moon's surface

 Space Resources